 I got into social media when I noticed that everyone was talking about it.

-With over 4.7 billion active users, social media is not going away anytime soon so there are a lot of opportunities to make money from it.
+With over 5 billion expected active users by the end of 2024, social media is not going away anytime soon so there are a lot of opportunities to make money from it.
 If you’re good at promoting content and engaging with your audience, you can make a decent living from social media.

 Here are the different ways you can earn money on social media: